260980/Mini-Project/1_Requirements/Readme.md

 # Requirements
 ## Introduction
 A scientific calculator performs both arithmetic functions and scientific calculations.
-Arithemetic functions like addition,subtraction,multiplication and division.Trigonometric functions like sine,cosine and tangent.
+Arithemetic functions like addition subtraction multiplication and division.Trigonometric functions like sine cosine and tangent.
 Scientific operations like power and square root.This project can be implemented using C language.

 ## Research
 [Research Paper](https://www.researchgate.net/publication/273803590_The_Effect_of_Calculator_Use_on_College_Students'_Mathematical_Performance)